LumisDev/blur_python/README.md

 # Replace path/to/invideo.mp4 by the path of a real video
 # Replace path/to/outvideo.mp4 by the path of a video
 ```
+## Is there any showcase?
+No!
+You can test it yourself :)